Josephine Baker: Relationships

 Baker's first marriage was to American Pullman porter Willie Wells when she was only 13 years old.
 The union was reportedly very unhappy, and the couple divorced soon after marrying.
 Another short-lived marriage followed in 1921, to William Howard Baker.
-Because her career was already taking off under that last name, she retained it after the divorce.
-Although she ultimately had four marriages to men, Jean-Claude Baker wrote that Josephine was bisexual and had several relationships with women.
+Since her career was already taking off under that last name, she retained it after the divorce.
+Jean-Claude Baker wrote that Josephine was bisexual and had several relationships with women.